Shared Ownership Staircasing: Steps to owning 100%

 Staircasing is the process of buying greater shares of a shared ownership property.
 Once you’ve owned it for a certain amount of time – stated in your lease but normally between one and two years – you will be able to buy more shares.

-As an example, if you own 25% of your home, you will pay rent on the other 75% of the property.
-Staircasing could mean buying another 25% share (or ‘tranche’), meaning you would then own 50% and pay rent on the other 50%.
+For example, if you own 25% of your home, you will pay rent on the other 75% of the property.
+Your first staircasing purchase could mean buying another 25% share (or ‘tranche’), meaning you would then own 50% and pay rent on the other 50%.

 How soon can you staircase with shared ownership?